lhcopetti/AHaskellGame/README.md

 I'm still unsure whether it will be a simple game or a more ambitious yet with a more reduced scope of a simple game engine.

+# AHaskellGame High Level Design

+A humble attempt at explaining the core concept behind the implementation of this game engine.
+Basically, it all boils down to isolation of side effects so that the majority of the business logic (the developer's and engine's) runs on pure code.

+![alt text][highleveldesign]

 ## News

 Freshly baked and updated Docker support.
 Read all about it [here](DOCs/Docker.md)!